antedoro/arberia/exampleSite/content/books/index.md

 # license: ""
 ---

-E allora ecco i libri di cui ho parlato nelle puntate dei podcast, più qualche extra.
-Ho lasciato fuori certe ovvietà e ho tolto i titoli che a distanza di tempo ricordo con meno entusiasmo; quelli con il trattino rosso, invece, mi sono piaciuti di più.
-I link portano all'affiliazione di Amazon perché questo mi aiuta a campare.
+And so, here are the books I mentioned in the podcast episodes, plus a few extras.
+I left out some obvious choices and removed titles that, with time, I remember less fondly; the ones with the red dash are the ones I liked the most.
+The links are Amazon affiliate links, because they help me make a living.

-## STO LEGGENDO
+## CURRENTLY READING

-[Delitto e castigo](https://amzn.to/3P7Jyvm), di Fëdor Dostoevskij.
+[Crime and Punishment](https://amzn.to/3P7Jyvm), di Fëdor Dostoevskij.

-## APPENA FINITI
+## JUST FINISHED

 Altre menti di Peter Godfrey-Smith.
 Dracula di Bram Stoker.
 Il piacere di scoprire di Richard P. Feynman.
 Il Minotauro esce a fumarsi una sigaretta di Steven Sherrill.

-## SCIENZE UMANE
+## Humanities

 - [Discorso sul metodo](https://amzn.to/3vRgPU3) di Cartesio.
 - [ Elogio della lentezza](https://amzn.to/3sknELQ) di Lamberto Maffei.
 - [TED Talks: The official TED](https://amzn.to/3LQ8A01) di Chris Anderson.

-## TECNOLOGIA
+## TECHNOLOGY

 - [Humanless: l'algoritmo egoista](https://amzn.to/3wg3x2b) di Massimo Chiriatti.
 - [How the ThinkPad Changed the world](https://amzn.to/3FpTuMe) di Arimasa Naitoh.
 - [Incoscienza artificiale](https://amzn.to/395VPQB) di Massimo Chiriatti.

-## BUSINESS e MARKETING
+## BUSINESS and MARKETING

 - [Humanless: l'algoritmo egoista](https://amzn.to/3wg3x2b) di Massimo Chiriatti.
 - [How the ThinkPad Changed the world](https://amzn.to/3FpTuMe) di Arimasa Naitoh.